7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 1.md

 ```

 That solution has a serious problem though: if the FuncPid process fails immediately after being spawned, the monitor will not be hooked up yet, so the information about the process life will not be output. (**Edit:** Nope!
-A monitor still works if the process doesn't exist when the monitor is created: in the 'DOWN' message Why will be `noproc`, which means _no process_).
+A monitor will still work if the process doesn't exist when the monitor is created: the monitor will receive a 'DOWN' message and `Why`will be `noproc`, meaning _no process_).
 I think the following attempt covers the problems with my first solution:
 ```erlang
 -module(e1).
 -export([my_spawn/3, atomize/0, test/0]).